shawnr/practical-javascript-2-webapps/GLOSSARY.md

 The terms listed here will be highlighted throughout the text.
 Hover over them to see the definition as you are reading.

+## backend
+Having to do with the server-side of a web-based project.
+Often used in phrases such as "backend programming languages", which would be languages that are executed on the server (Python, Java, Ruby, PHP, etc.).
+The opposite of *frontend*.

+## frontend
+Having to do with the web browser.
+Frontend technologies include HTML, CSS, and JavaScript.
+The opposite of *backend*.

 ## router
 The component of an application that determines what view the user should see based on the URL they request.